18F/handbook/pages/getting-started/classes/benefits.md

 The [Employee Assistance Program (EAP)](http://www.foh4you.com/) is a free support resource available to all GSA federal employees.
-The EAP offers sessions with licenced or credentialed counselors on a variety of topics:
+The EAP offers sessions with licensed or credentialed counselors on a variety of topics:

 - Grief
 - Work-related stress